hehonglu123/python_turtle_trial/RR/Trial_instruction.md

 	input("Press enter to quit")
 ```

-By filling in the sections above, an RR turtlebot service is ready to run!
+By filling in the sections above, an RR turtlebot service is ready to run by `python turtlebot_service.py`!

 # RR Client
 ## Webcam Example Streaming Client